ansible-content-lab/cloud-deploy/README.md

 </p>
 <!--- ![ServiceNow Catalog Item](images/snow_cloud_catalog.png) --->

-Let's walk through the Ansible playbooks in this repository to see how this is accomplished.
+Let's walk through the Ansible playbooks and 3rd-party integration instructions in this repository to see how this is accomplished.

 # Table Of Contents
 - [Demo Prerequisites and Required Variables](readme/prereqs_and_vars.md)